 - Streamlining of business processes: Mobility has enabled streamlining of business processes, cumbersome emails, paper processing, and delays in communication and transmission.

 - Newer job opportunities for IT professionals have emerged, and IT businesses now have an added service in their portfolio which only will keep growing as per indicative mobile computing trends.

 The growth of mobile computing has spawned several new career options, from hardware servicing to software, operating system, and mobile computing applications (apps) development.
 The main beneficiaries in this regard are engineering graduates, post graduates, diploma holders, and computer applications professionals who have done a Bachelor of Computer Applications (BCA) or Master of Computer Applications (MCA).

 Some of the hot job openings are:

-The future of Mobile Computing
+The Future of Mobile Computing

-According to a Zion Research report, the global enterprise mobility market is expected to rise from US $85 bn in 2014 to US $ 500 bn in 2020, growing at a compounded annual growth rate of 24% between 2015 and 2020.
-The report covers developments in smart phones, tablets and laptops.
+A report by Zion Research projects that the worldwide enterprise mobility industry will increase from US $85 billion in 2014 to US $ 500 billion in 2020, expanding at a compound annual growth rate of 24% between those two years.
+Tablets, laptops, and cell phones are all covered in the paper.

 According to a recent joint survey by Kaspersky Lab and B2B International, 30% of companies use mobile computing devices to access corporate bank accounts and to make financial transactions.
 Even small and medium enterprises are increasingly using mobile apps for financial transactions.